alex-netkachov/pwd/README.md

 # pwd

-`pwd` is a cross-platform console-based password manager, developed using .NET 7.
+`pwd` is a cross-platform console-based password manager.

 It functions as a contextual REPL (read-eval-print loop) tool.
 Passwords, along with other sensitive information such as keys or notes, are stored in